Welcome!

 I am also interested in leadership, management, and passionate about innovation.
 I hold a degree from Johns Hopkins Carey School of Business in Executive Leadership and Management.

-Outside of my professional work, I find joy in running experiments with my 7-year-old son.
-Our playful experiments are sometimes recorded and shared on our YouTube channel – Much Fun!
+Outside of my professional work, I enjoy running experiments with my 8-year-old son.
+We often record our playful science/cultural projects and share on our YouTube channel – Daani and Papa.
+Much Fun!

 Feel free to explore, and if interested in connecting send an email.